BiGuideCollection/BiGuide/README.md

 We share the data collected using a commodity Google Pixel 3 XL smartphone during the user study in the **indoor scenario** and **wildlife exhibits scenario**.
 The detailed information about the collected datasets is presented below.

 ### 3.1.
 Indoor Scenario
 We set up the indoor scenario in a typical office environment.
 Users were guided to collect **20 images for each object** in this environment.
 We included **seven object classes**: mobile phone, scissors, ball, tin can, light bulb, mug, and remote control.
 These objects were placed in **seven distinct locations** within a controlled environment.
 Users moved around different locations to collect the images of the objects.
-24 images have been removed to address privacy concerns.
+24 images have been removed from the training set to address privacy concerns.
 The details of the training set are summarized in the table below:

 <table border="0">
     <tr>